 In a child who is obese, hyperinsulinemia may elevate BP by increasing sodium reabsorption and sympathetic tone.

 Hypertension can be primary (ie, essential) or secondary.
-In general, the younger the child and the higher the BP, the greater the likelihood that hypertension is secondary to an identifiable cause (see Table 2 below).
+In general, the younger the child and the higher the blood pressure (BP), the greater the likelihood that hypertension is secondary to an identifiable cause (see Table 2 below).
 A secondary cause of hypertension is most likely to be found before puberty; after puberty, hypertension is likely to be essential.

 Table 2.
 Common Causes of Hypertension by Age (Open Table in a new window)